ReturnsAPI/ReturnsAPI/core/Tasks.md

     ~ Can still keep Script wrappers as separate objects, but "bind" some as closures v Solution: On getting method from struct, auto"bind" the struct to self/other of the wrapper
 - Change Hook to take in gm.constants instead of strings (maybe)
+- Figure out every Callback arg, and also write if it runs for host-only, etc.
 - Classes
     v Equipment
     - Achievement